quimcastella/wordstorms/README.md

 ## Create a Word Storm

-This project allows you to create word storms from your texts, giving you options to personalize their apperance, so you can create beatiful figures to analyze your documents.
+This project allows you to create word storms from your texts, giving you options to personalize their appearance, so you can create beautiful figures to analyze your documents.

-The algorithms to generate the storm are build on top of **WordCram** ([web](http://wordcram.org/), [gitHub](https://github.com/danbernier/WordCram)), a flexible word cloud generator that creates beautiful clouds using the pupular [Wordle's](http://www.wordle.net/) layout.
+The algorithms to generate the storm are build on top of **WordCram** ([web](http://wordcram.org/), [gitHub](https://github.com/danbernier/WordCram)), a flexible word cloud generator that creates beautiful clouds using the popular [Wordle's](http://www.wordle.net/) layout.

 ### Usage